Soojin-C/final-project-AIT/README.md

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

-* (5 points) Integrate user authentication
+* (3 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
+    * I'm going to be using passport and JSON web tokens for user authentication and password decoding
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
+* (3 points) Perform Unit Tests with Mocha
-* (4 points) Perform client side form validation using a JavaScript library
+    * Perform both client and server side unit testing
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
+* (2 points) Bootstrap
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * used Bootstrap as the frontend framework

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)
+8 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)